Chenerywoman/cn-project-quiz-mern/README.md

 The website (https://coolors.co/) was used to provide a colour scheme for the webpage.

 The website was styled with CSS and made responsive to different screen sizes using media queries.

+## Hosting

+The project is hosted with Heroku at https://the-quiz-of-awesomeness.herokuapp.com/